EMI / EMC in Military Systems

 Systems EMC (Electromagnetic Compatibility) involves the control of EMI (Electromagnetic Interference) at the systems, facility, and platform levels (e.g. outside the box.)
 This three-day course provides a comprehensive treatment of EMI/EMC problems in military systems.
 These include both the box level requirements of MIL-STD-461 and the systems level requirements of MIL-STD-464.
 The emphasis is on prevention through good EMI/EMC design techniques – grounding, shielding, cable management, and power interface design.
 Troubleshooting techniques are also addressed in an addendum.
 Please note – this class does NOT address circuit boards or specific test issues.
 Each student will receive a copy of the EDN Magazine Designer’s Guide to EMC by Daryl Gerke and William Kimmel, along with a complete set of lecture notes.

 Thinking about EMC training?
 The payback is there — just one extra trip to the test lab can cost you $10-20K in test and engineering time!
 Not to mention the additional cost of being late to market, or the cost of fixing EMI problems in the field.

-This 4 half-day course runs with two daily 2+ hour sessions.
+This 3 day course.
 The first session is from 10:00 am to noon and the second is from 1:00 pm – 3:00 pm.
 The instructor invites attendees to have a chat session while they eat during the noon hour lunch break.
 More Q&A can be added after the last module of the day.